-- You can only access a Data Lake from a system function.
+You can only access a Federated data source from a system function.

-- You cannot connect to a Data Lake via the wire protocol.
+You cannot connect to a Federated data source via the wire protocol.

-- You cannot define roles and permissions for a Data Lake.
+You cannot define roles and permissions for a Federated data source.

-- You cannot set a read preference for a linked Data Lake.
+You cannot set a read preference for a Federated data source.

-- You cannot create a database trigger on a Data Lake.
+You cannot create a database trigger on a Federated data source.

-- You cannot use a Data Lake as your app's synced cluster.
+You cannot use a Federated data source as your app's synced cluster.